-Apollo Global Management LLC’s CKE (APO) Restaurants Inc., the parent of Carl’s Jr. and Hardee’s, is marketing $1.05 billion of bonds linked to the company’s assets, including franchise fees.
+Apollo Global Management LLC’s CKE (APO:US) Restaurants Inc., the parent of Carl’s Jr. and Hardee’s, is marketing $1.05 billion of bonds linked to the company’s assets, including franchise fees.

 This is the first so-called whole-business, asset-backed offering for CKE, according to a person familiar with the transaction, who asked not to be identified because terms aren’t public.
 Barclays Plc is arranging the sale for the Carpinteria, California-based company.

 Companies have sold about $50 billion in bonds tied to consumer and business borrowing this year, with deals linked to automobiles accounting for $21 billion in sales, according to data compiled by Bloomberg.
 Issuance of deals that reference unusual collateral such as franchisee fees, wireless cellphone towers and timeshare payments are poised to climb as investors seek out riskier assets with the Federal Reserve holding its benchmark lending rate close to zero into a fifth year.

 American Tower Corp.
 (AMT:US), the owner and operator of wireless and broadcast communications sites, sold $1.8 billion of securities tied to wireless towers on March 6, according to data compiled by Bloomberg.
 The 10-year portion of the sale ranked AAA priced to yield 3.089 percent, the data show.

 Ford Motor Co.
 (F:US) sold 2.71-year, BBB-rated bonds linked to auto debt, the largest part of asset-backed market, to yield 1.797 percent on March 12, Bloomberg data show.

 Other companies that have tapped the asset-backed market to fund their businesses with transactions similar to CKE’s include Sonic Corp. and Domino’s Pizza Inc., Bloomberg data show.